 In general, the Plan covers only employees who are working under a collective bargaining agreement.
 Some exceptions do apply.
-You may be eligible to participate in the Plan:
+You may be eligible to participate in the Fund if:

-- If you work as a full-time officer or employee of a sponsoring local union or district council and your employer signs a Participation Agreement requiring contributions to the Fund.
-Other fringe benefit funds and entities associated with sponsoring local unions may also be accepted by the Board of Trustees for the participation of their full-time employees.
-On the PPNPF website, you will find a listing of the local unions, and of the union-affiliated employers, who decided to cover their employees and have signed a Participation Agreement.
-Additional Information about which employees are covered by these organizations is also provided with that listing. - If you are an employee of a contributing employer and you are not working under a collective bargaining agreement, but you are working under a separate participation agreement requiring contributions to the Fund on your behalf. - If you were previously covered by the Plan as a member of a bargaining unit and are currently employed by a contributing employer, and if contributions to the Fund on your behalf are required under the terms of a collective bargaining agreement or other written participation agreement.
+- You work as a full-time officer or employee of a sponsoring local union or district council and your employer signs a Participation Agreement requiring contributions to the Fund.
+Other fringe benefit funds and entities associated with sponsoring local unions may also be accepted by the Board of Trustees for the participation of their full-time employees. - You are an employee of a contributing employer and you are not working under a collective bargaining agreement, but you are working under a separate participation agreement requiring contributions to the Fund on your behalf. - You were previously covered by the Plan as a member of a bargaining unit and are currently employed by a contributing employer, and if contributions to the Fund on your behalf are required under the terms of a collective bargaining agreement or other written participation agreement.

 III.
-WHEN DO YOU BECOME A PLAN PARTICIPANT?
+WHEN DO YOU BECOME A PARTICIPANT?

-You become a participant in this Plan on the January 1st or July 1st after you work in covered employment for at least 870 hours within 12 consecutive months.
-Once you become a participant, those initial hours will count toward eligibility for a benefit from the Plan.
+You become a participant as defined in the Plan on the January 1st or July 1st after you work in covered employment for at least 870 hours within 12 consecutive months.
+Once you become a participant, those initial hours will count toward eligibility for a benefit from the Fund.